Painting over render? Can it be done? Secrets revealed from a professional painter!

 The render on the outside of your house is starting to look a little bit shabby and you’re thinking that a touch up could be to reinvigorate the façade.
 But the render looks a little bit cracked and you’re not sure whether the paint will even adhere to it properly?
 Can you even paint over render?

-Whether you’re painting over a rendered house or fence you need not be concerned because this article will contain the answers to all your render questions and more.
+Whether you’re painting over a rendered house or fence you need not be concerned.
+This article will contain the answers to all your render questions and more.
 We will also highlight some differences between painting new render for the first time vs repainting an older render job.
 Finally, we will help you know when it’s time for one of the Mornington Peninsula’s professional house painters to lend some assistance.

 The Basic Run Down on Render